Updated 21 June 2021

 No matter the reason for the career break, it is important to stay up to date with current trends in the profession.
-Being signed up to things like, Community Care, social work magazines, social work websites and any other blogs to do with social work, will keep you up to date with current trends so you can talk about this in your interview.
+Being signed up to Community Care’s e-newsletters, or other magazines, websites or blogs to do with social work, will keep you up to date with current trends so you can talk about this in your interview.

 It will show employers that you are passionate about the profession and will keep you on par with other candidates who have not had career breaks.
 Be willing to put in the time to do your research and even consider paying for some training or mentoring to get you up to speed even quicker.

-Make sure simple things like your HCPC is up to date – this shows your seriousness.
-Some authorities offer Return to Social Work programmes so make sure you do your research and jump at any opportunities.
+Make sure simple things like your Social Work England registration is up to date – this shows your seriousness.
+Some authorities offer return to social work programmes so make sure you do your research and jump at any opportunities.

 Speaking to friends, past colleagues, and past managers is also a good way to ensure that you have the most up-to-date knowledge of the processes and policies for any job you are applying for.
-Being on employment platforms like LinkedIn not only help with networking, but people share lots of relevant information about their organisations.
+Being on employment platforms like LinkedIn not only help with networking, but gives you access to relevant information people share about their organisations.

 Processes in the profession do change and can change quickly.
 Remain humble about any processes you have to follow upon your return.
 Once you are back in employment, your opportunities immediately improve, and you can develop within your role.